 "We've been graced," the bartender told a customer.

-I ordered a $9 cocktail called The Finch made with rye, Montenegro amaro, red vermouth and orange bitters and
+I ordered a $9 cocktail called The Finch made with rye, Montenegro amaro, red vermouth and orange bitters and took up position opposite the bar at a long table, a strip of wood, overlooking 19th Street.

 Two men next to me chatted enthusiastically about the lively evening crowd while I tried to casually take notes on a napkin.